Classic Pavlova Recipe: A Beginners Guide

 - Eggs – couple important things.
 Measure out by weight using kitchen scales.
 When separating, using cold eggs makes this an easier process.
 Make sure you get no egg yolks in your white otherwise your meringue will not whip up properly.

 - Cream of tartar – is a powdery acidic substance which can be found in the baking isle of your supermarket.
-It helps stabilize your egg whites and meringue so it doesnโt deflate and it whips up even better!
+It helps stabilize your egg whites and meringue, so it doesnโt deflate, and it whips up even better!
+You can use equal amounts of white vinegar or freshly squeezed lemon juice instead.
+Theyโll do the same thing, and no, you wonโt taste them!

 - Caster sugar – also known as superfine sugar is the correct sugar to use for this recipe.
 It dissolves easier which means you lessen the risk of overwhipping your meringue.